The Boundaries of the Literary Archive

-About the Editor: Carrie Smith is a researcher at the Department of English at the University of Exeter, UK.
+- About the Editor: Dr Carrie Smith is a Lecturer in English Literature at Cardiff University, UK.
 Lisa Stead is a Lecturer in English and Film at the University of Exeter, UK.

 Mark Nixon, Beckett International Foundation, University of Reading, UK